Azure-Samples/communication-services-python-quickstarts/Python-MoveParticipantsSample/readme.md

 5. Run the end points in sequence
    i.
 Create Call 1 - User Call to Call Automation ii.
-Create Call 2 - To PSTN User First And Redirect To ACS Identity iii.Move participants between calls iv.
+Create Call 2 - To PSTN User First And Redirect To ACS Identity iii.
+Move participants between calls iv.
 Get participants for a specific call connection
    v.
 Create Call 3 - To PSTN User First And Redirect To ACS Identity vi.
-Move participants between calls vii.Get participants for a specific call connection
+Move participants between calls vii.
+Get participants for a specific call connection